SyntacHub/syntac-health-app/README.md

 Figma Design Link : https://www.figma.com/file/Ttt71ahlPyxBM6NCZNsDtf/Impact-Hackathon-2021-HEALTH?node-id=0%3A1

-NOTICE :
+NOTICE:
-Run this on a smartphone with  an aspect ratio of 18:9 ( BASED ON GOOGLE PIXEL 2XL) to run with the intended layout.
+**Run this on a smartphone with  an aspect ratio of 18:9 ( BASED ON GOOGLE PIXEL 2XL) to run with the intended layout.**